 It’s the only thing I remember about her performance that night.

 I admire the boldness and daring of what Alexandra Trusova accomplished at Junior Worlds.
 I enjoyed Trusova’s performances in Sofia–she has a youthful and irresistible charm.
 Yet, my appreciation for Trusova does not stop me from worrying that her accomplishment represents trends that could be ultimately detrimental to the sport.

 IJS has brought ladies’ skating to an advanced state of technical development.
 But in the process, something has been lost.
 Ladies’ skating today has virtuosity aplenty, but for many of us, lacks soul, individuality, and creativity.

 “I want skating to surprise me again,” said my friend Thuy Vi recently.
-A longtime skating observer, she was speaking about ladies’ skating.

 I understand.
 I don’t object to seeing quads, or triple Axels, or triple/triples, in ladies’ skating.
 But, I also want to see surprises and creativity and artistry and beauty.
 Once, our sport combined all these things.
 We need to find our way back to that.